mruby/mruby/doc/guides/compile.md

 ## Build

-Inside of the root directory of the mruby source a file exists called *build_config.rb*.
-This file contains the build configuration of mruby and looks like this for example:
+To compile `mruby` with the default build configuration, just invoke `rake` inside of the mruby source root.
+To generate and execute the test tools call `rake test`.
+To clean all build files call `rake clean`.
+To see full command line on build, call `rake -v`.

+You can specify your owne configration file by the `MRUBY_CONFIG` environment variable (you can use `CONFIG` for shorthand for `MRUBY_CONFIG`).
+If the path doesn't exist, *build_config/${MRUBY_CONFIG}.rb* is used.
+The default configuration is defined in the `build_config/default_config.rb` file.

+Those build configuration files contain the build configurationof mruby, for
+example:

 ```ruby
 MRuby::Build.new do |conf|
   toolchain :gcc
 end
 ```

 All tools necessary to compile mruby can be set or modified here.
-In case you want to maintain an additional *build_config.rb* you can define a customized path using the *$MRUBY_CONFIG* environment variable.
-If the path doesn't exist, *build_config/${MRUBY_CONFIG}.rb* is used.

-To compile just call `rake` inside of the mruby source root.
-To generate and execute the test tools call `rake test`.
-To clean all build files call `rake clean`.
-To see full command line on build, call `rake -v`.

 ## Build Configuration